zeeamd/learn-terraform-aft-account-customizations/README.md

 - Goto Code Pipeline -> select relevant accounts customizations-pipeline -> Release Change

 - As per best practise delegate AWS SSO management to a child account (in this case devaccone)
-- Once a permission set is created it's name cannot be edited